Frauds, Myths, and Mysteries: Chapter 8, Lost: One Continent—Reward

 The classic myth of Atlantis, starting with its origin more than 2000 years ago in the dialogs of the Greek philosopher Plato, described Atlantis as a great and powerful nation that was defeated in a war with the much weaker, but morally superior, Athens.
 After this, Atlantis was completely destroyed in a great calamity and disappeared without a trace.
 Feder lists about a dozen hypotheses about where Atlantis was located, none of which have any real evidence to support them.
 Feder presents a compelling argument that Plato's story was just that, a story, which was used as a device to make a philosophical argument.
 He discusses the lack of any real evidence of the existence of this supposed lost civilization and goes into detail about the many popular ideas that have been brought forth over the years.
 These include claims that Atlantis was the first true civilization and all other civilizations around the world appeared through diffusion from Atlantis, claims that the people of Atlantis had special psychic powers including the ability to move things remotely, and claims that many people have inherent knowledge of Atlantis because they lived there in a past life.

+Chapter 9, Atlantis 2.0: Comets, and Glaciers, and Floods, Oh My

+This chapter is about the search for lost civilizations.
+After a brief discussion of Helene Blavatsky and Edgar Cayce.
+Feder moves on to Graham Hancock, commenting that "The lost civilization trope goes on and on like the Energizer Bunny."
+He bases most of the discussion on the Netflix series Ancient Apocalypse which he views as an updating of Hancock's book Fingerprints of the Gods.
+Hancock, Feder says, argues for a civilization that was far advanced from other hunter-gatherers in its architecture, astronomy, mathematics, engineering, etc, including the possession of a calendar.
+This was destroyed by what was possibly a comet, with no evidence yet found for its existence.
+Some survivors reached Egypt, Southeast Asia, Mexico, Malta and North America, teaching the populations their skills.
+These survivors were integrated into the myths of these cultures as gods.
+In his book, but not in the Netflix series, these were white gods.

+Feder repeats his earlier statement that "the gold standard in archaeological research is... the stuff left behind that uniquely characterizes a particular culture."
+Hancock shows none.
+Feder also discusses Hancock's claims that his alleged civilization was wiped out by a comet or asteroid impact as discussed in the Younger Dryas impact hypothesis, noting that evidence of non-advanced cultures has been found.